saleor/saleor-dashboard/.github/CONTRIBUTING.md

 - If you run into any merge issues, checkout this [git tutorial](https://github.com/skills/resolve-merge-conflicts) to help you resolve merge conflicts and other issues.
 - **Respect TypeScript** and further strict mode.
 We are on the way to migration into strict TypeScript, treat your code as if it was already strict.
 - If it’s possible, **leave the code a better place** - you can do simple refactoring such as moving some repeatable code to separated functions, breaking down bigger components into smaller units, and so on
 - **We expect you to write unit tests** for the new code you create.
-  - Please use _Arrange-Act-Assert_ comments to divide test blocks
+Please use _Arrange-Act-Assert_ comments to divide test blocks
-  - Do not mount entire providers within your test, please test each unit separately instead of loading the entire app within your test case
 - Try to respect **SOLID** rules.

 ### Continuous Integration

 We run a series of automated checks on your PR to ensure that it meets our standards.
 If you are not sure why your PR is failing, please reach out to us.
 Common problems include:

-- translations messages check is failing - run `npm run extract-messages` to update them
+- Translations messages check is failing - run `npm run extract-messages` to update them
 - UI tests are pending - reach out to maintainers to approve them
 - MacawUI migration check is failing - we are on the way to migrate to new MacawUI components, use imports from `@saleor/macaw-ui/next` instead of `@saleor/macaw-ui` in your changes